earthly/earthly/docs/earthfile/earthfile.md

 `RUN` commands have access to the environment variables which are exposed to the `earthly` command; however, the commands are executed within a working directory which is set to the location of the referenced Earthfile and not where the `earthly` command is run from.

-For example, the following earthfile will display the current user, hostname, and directory where the Earthfile is stored:
+For example, the following Earthfile will display the current user, hostname, and directory where the Earthfile is stored:

 ```Dockerfile
 whoami: